adcar/dionysus-server/README.md

 You'll need an API key from [alluc](http://accounts.alluc.com/register.html) and from [tmdb](https://www.themoviedb.org/account/signup).
 (Both require signups).

 ## Configure
-Make sure to set your API key in the `config.env` file.
+Create a file called `config.env` in the root of the projects directory.
+Here you need to set your API keys.
 You can also set other options like port number and quality.
+If you would like not to specify quality, leave it as `QUALITY=`.
+(You will get many more results / streams this way).

 ### config.env:
 ```bash